 It's important to consult your manual and follow manufacturer directions when you're assembling your trampoline and before you use it.
 Pay attention to specific instructions for installation, and follow all specifications for required equipment, additions, restrictions, and weight limits.

 Monitoring kids' jumping habits and establishing rules about how to use the trampoline is just as important as making sure the trampoline itself is well-maintained.
 If everyone who bounces knows the best ways to stay safe, you'll minimize the risk of injuries all the time.

-Comply with weight requirements and ensure the trampoline is age appropriate.
-For instance, kids ages three to six might do best with a mini trampoline.
+- Comply with weight requirements and ensure the trampoline is age appropriate.
+For instance, kids ages 3 to 6 might do best with a mini trampoline.
 They can work on developing their jumping skills before moving on to a larger size.

 - Never allow your kids to jump unsupervised.
 A parent or sibling who is old enough should be nearby to ensure safety at all times.

 Just like working out, jumping requires the right kind of clothing.
 Some outfits can be uncomfortable or dangerous on the trampoline, catching on netting, poles, and springs or causing an awkward landing that could lead to injuries.
 To minimize these risks and make sure your kids have safe fun, avoid clothing with drawstrings and pants or dresses that are too baggy or long, which could lead to tripping.

 Avoid bringing accessories and other objects onto the jumping surface.
 This means removing all jewelry, including necklaces, bracelets, rings, and earrings — especially accessories that are sharp.
 Check your kids' pockets for jagged, pointy or bulky forgotten items before they jump, and remove their hats or hairclips as well.
 Never wear shoes, as they can damage the jumping mat.
 Trampoline socks can be used to increase the traction on your children's feet and help reduce their likelihood of falling.